 ABSTRACT

 Background: Agent-based models (ABMs) have been used to study the dynamics of malaria transmission as well as the impact of malaria control interventions.
 Results from these models have provided evidence to guide decision-making in malaria endemic countries.
 Sub-national models taking into account malaria transmission heterogeneities and tailored interventions require to run malaria simulations at high spatial resolution, at the cost of increased parameter uncertainty.
 Quantifying uncertainty of these models can help increase the credibility and robustness of ABMs and their predictions.
-This PhD attempts to quantify uncertainty of agent-based models with application to malaria intervention modeling in two ways: Forward propagation aims to provide insights about how parameter variability impacts model outputs, whereas inverse uncertainty quantification seeks to improve model parameter inference by comparing observed data with model outputs.
+This PhD attempts to quantify uncertainty of agent-based models with application to malaria intervention modeling in two ways: 1) Forward propagation, which aims to provide insights about how parameter variability impacts model outputs; 2) inverse uncertainty quantification, which seeks to improve model parameter inference by comparing observed data with model outputs.
 Results of uncertainty quantification will have conclusions made for future planning of interventions at the sub-national level.

 Objectives: In this PhD project, we aim to understand the drivers of impact of interventions in Ghana, develop a novel inference framework for quantifying and propagating parameter uncertainty in the OpenMalaria Ghana model and simulate the impact of malaria interventions in Ghana in order to support decisions for strategic planning at high spatial resolution.